fborja44/beta-bot/README.md

 #### Join
 `/t join [title: str]`:
 - Adds the user to the specified tournament.
-- If `title` is not provided, targets the subject tournament in the thread.
+- Must be sent in a tournament thread.

 #### Leave
 `/t delete [title: str]`:
 - Deletes the specified tournament.
-- If `title` is not provided, targets the subject tournament in the thread.
+- Must be sent in a tournament thread.

 #### Delete
 `/t delete [title: str]`: